Ngāti Kahungunu: Pre-colonisation

+Heretaunga

 The eldest son of Kahungunu and Rongomaiwahine was named Kahukura-nui.
 His children included two sons, Rākei-hikuroa and Rakai-pāka.
-Rākei-hikuroa led a migration of his families and followers from Nukutaurua on the Māhia Peninsula to Heretaunga, the region known today as Hawke's Bay.
-Rakai-pāka remained in Nūhaka, where he remains the eponymous ancestor of the Ngāti Rakaipaaka hapū of that area.
+Rākei-hikuroa wanted his favourite son Tū-purupuru to be pre-eminent chief over Ngāti Kahungunu.
+The twin sons of his nephew Kahutapere seemed to threaten this plan, so they were murdered.
+Kahutapere defeated Rakei-hikuroa at the Battle of Te Paepae o Rarotonga.
+After this, he led a migration of his families and followers from Nukutaurua on the Māhia Peninsula to Heretaunga, the region known today as Hawke's Bay.
 Accompanying Rākei-hikuroa from Māhia to Heretaunga was a son from one of his first marriage, Taraia.
-Not long after their arrival in Heretaunga, Taraia succeeded Rākei-hikuroa as the leader of their people, and he proved to be a proficient strategist in the struggle for dominance of the region, displacing the Whatumamoa, Rangitane, Ngāti Awa, and elements of the Ngāti Tara iwi, which lived in Petane, Te Whanganui-a-Orotu and Waiohiki.
+Not long after their arrival in Heretaunga, Taraia succeeded Rākei-hikuroa as the leader of their people, and he proved to be a proficient strategist in the struggle for dominance of the region, displacing the Whatumamoa, Rangitāne, Ngāti Awa, and elements of the Ngāti Tara iwi, which lived in Petane, Te Whanganui-ā-Orotu and Waiohiki.
 Within Taraia's lifetime, Heretaunga was brought under the control of his people, who became the first of the Ngāti Kahungunu in that area.

-Over subsequent generations the descendants of Taraia split into various hapū.
-Allegiances shifted, and Māori geopolitics in the region was largely played out as an internal struggle for dominance among the hapū of Ngāti Kahungunu, with the exception of raids by Ngāti Porou and repeated attempts by Ngāti Raukawa to settle in Heretaunga.
+The descendants of Rākei-hikuroa split into various hapū.
+Allegiances shifted, and Māori geopolitics in the region was largely played out as an internal struggle for dominance among the hapū of Ngāti Kahungunu, broken up by intermittent raids from Ngāti Porou and repeated attempts by Ngāti Raukawa to settle in Heretaunga.
+Initially, the descendants of Rākei-hikuroa were divided between Te Hika a Ruarauhanga, the descendants of his first wife, and Te Hika a Pāpāuma, the descendants of his second.
+After four generations, this conflict was resolved, when Te Whatuiāpiti of Pāpāuma married Te Huhuti, of Ruarauhanga.
+Their courtship is considered to be one of the great romances of Māori tradition.
+Subsequently, a new conflict arose between his descendants, Ngāti Te Whatuiāpiti, and the descendants of Taraia, Ngāti Te Ūpokoiri.
+Ngāti Te Whatuiāpiti settled in the Kaimanawa ranges, but were driven out by Ngāti Tūwharetoa in a war in the sixteenth of seventeenth centuries.

 Over time, some Ngāti Kahungunu hapū settled in the Wairarapa region, finding a relatively peaceful existence there until the arrival of European settlers.
-Of the many hapū to emerge in Heretaunga, Ngāti Te Whatuiāpiti and Ngāti Te Ūpokoiri were two of the most dominant.
-The former were the people of the ancestor Te Whatuiāpiti, a great-great-grandson of Rākei-hikuroa, from his second marriage.
-The latter were the descendants of Taraia.
-A fierce rivalry developed between these two hapū.